Artrajz/vits-simple-api/README.md

 bash -c "$(wget -O- https://raw.githubusercontent.com/Artrajz/vits-simple-api/main/vits-simple-api-installer-latest.sh)"
 ```

-- The image size is 5GB, and it will be 8GB after decompression.
-Please prepare enough disk space.
+- The platforms currently supported by Docker images are `linux/amd64` and `linux/arm64`.
 - After a successful pull, the vits model needs to be imported before use.
 Please follow the steps below to import the model.

 ### Download  VITS model